-The Event goals option of Google Analytics is a really flexible one, and you can use it to track pretty much everything on your website.
+The Google Analytics Event goals option is quite flexible, and you can use it to track pretty much everything on your website.

 3. Compare the Performance of Your Entire Network

-As the digital publishing industry progresses, you must learn how to integrate the latest CMS innovations.
-It’s a common practice for big publishers to have not just one, but even hundreds of local subsites under one WordPress Multisite network.
+As the digital publishing industry evolves, you must learn how to integrate the latest CMS.
+It’s a common practice for big publishers to have not just one, but hundreds of local subsites under one WordPress Multisite network.

-You can also utilize Google Analytics for your Multisite network as well to analyze how your articles, writers, and ad spaces perform throughout the entire network of websites.
-You can also analyze metrics between websites in your network, which is extremely beneficial because you can gauge the performance of every subsite in your network.
+You can also use Google Analytics for your Multisite network to analyze how your articles, writers, and ad spaces perform throughout the entire network of websites.
+You can also analyze metrics between websites, which is extremely beneficial because you can gauge the performance of every subsite in your network.

 Under one Google Analytics account you can keep track of:

-- Subdomains: Tracking all visitors that come to both yourweb.example.com and www.yourweb.com, with data for both showing in the same report.
+- Subdomains: Tracking all visitors that come to both yourweb.example.com and www.yourweb.com.

-- Subdirectories: Tracking only visitors to the www.yourwebexample.com/something subdirectory in a separate GA report as a single site.
+- Subdirectories: Tracking only visitors to the www.yourwebexample.com/something.

-- Top-level domains: Tracking all users that land on two of your domains, such as www.example-yourweb.com and www.example-your-web.com, with data for both displayed in the same report.
+- Top-level domains: Track all users that land on any two different domains, such as www.example-yourweb.com and www.example-your-web.com, with the data for both of them shown in a singular report.

-- IFramed Content: Tracking visitor and pageview data for content in an iFrame of another domain.
+- IFramed Content: Track visitor and pageview data for your content in an iFrame of another domain.